bhl-foss-mirrors/meta-lts-mixins/README.md

   there is not a straightforward way to update the existing one via bbappend.
 Backporting a working recipe should be easier to maintain than developing an update of the older recipe in kirkstone.
+  Due to librsvg 2.59.x requiring meson 1.2.0, the recipe has been updated to the latest release of the 2.58.x branch (2.58.5), and that will likely be kept until there are issues building it with newer versions of Rust.
 - A newer cairo recipe (1.18.0 as of August 2024) has been backported to enable building librsvg 2.57.1 and newer.
 It is believed this has minimal impact on other cairo users.